Assault course: Military training

-Often military assault courses will be standardised, and will have, for example (in the UK), a six-foot and a ten-foot wall, a climbing net, some type of bar to climb over, and a high rope or net that must be crossed (these being or representing the most likely difficult terrain that a soldier will come across).
-The standardisation means that every course will be to the same quality, though it also means that there will be certain parts that may be familiar if practised.
+Often military assault courses will be standardized and will have, for example (in the UK), a six-foot and a ten-foot wall, a climbing net, some type of bar to climb over, and a high rope or net that must be crossed (these being or representing the most likely difficult terrain that a soldier will come across).
+The standardization means that every course will be of the same quality, though it also means that there will be certain parts that may be familiar if practiced.

+Purpose and types

-However, they have different purposes.
+Military training courses have different purposes.
 For example, they can be short (less than a minute) with a rifle range on the end (e.g. Junior Leaders, Folkestone), or long (five minutes) as at Thetford.
 This is partially because of space restraints and training objectives.
 The short one can be run as an individual course and a warmup for the range.
 The long Thetford course is more of an exercise in endurance and teamwork.

-Individual Obstacles can be for general fitness, of for quite specific task such as cargo nets which simulates soldiers climbing down nets from ships into Landing Craft for Beachhead Landings.
-Climbing through windows is a useful skill when operating in built-up areas, and climbing ladders and over walls proved useful on recent operations.
+Individual obstacles can be for general fitness, or for quite specific tasks such as cargo nets that simulate soldiers climbing down nets from ships into landing craft for beachhead landings.
+Climbing through windows, over wall and up ladders are useful skills when operating in built-up areas.
+Kevin Yates, manager at Fitness First, notes that Monkey Bars are good for working: biceps; core; forearms; shoulders; chests; abs and obliques.
+A great exercise for building arms, grip strength and core power.

-Worldwide common assault course obstacles include barbed wire or nets to crawl under, pipes or tunnels to crawl through, walls to climb over, beams, walls or planks to balance on, steps to climb up, walls with window size holes to climb through, and mazes to negotiate.
-Overhead traverse (monkey bars) are popular.
+Common assault course obstacles include barbed wire or nets to crawl under, pipes or tunnels to crawl through, walls to climb over, beams, walls or planks to balance on, steps to climb up, walls with window size holes to climb through, and mazes to navigate.
+Overhead traverse (monkey) bars are popular.

+The primary role of a military assault course is to improve fitness, they are also used for the assessment of personnel to see if they are suitable for a specific role.
+For example in the British Military potential paratroopers have to complete the British Army's Parachute Regiment's Trainasium, as one of the test, to be allowed to progress to Parachute Training, and the Royal Marine's Bottom Field Assault Course has to be completed as one of the test for the award of the Commando Green Beret.
+Both of these assault courses have obstacles which provide a physical and psychological challenge to those completing them, the Trainasium has a lot of high obstacles and Bottom Field include a lot of obstacles with water.